danielcbit/apcctrl/doc/manual/manual.rst

 Device Nodes
 ~~~~~~~~~~~~

-Apcupsd communicates with the UPS through the USB generic device,
+apcctrl communicates with the UPS through the USB generic device,
 ``ugen``.
 You may or may not need to manually make ``ugen`` device
 nodes in ``/dev``, depending on what OS you are using.